August 29, 2021

 Unlike other privacy laws that affect just one industry, FACTA’s Disposal Rule applies to nearly every business and private employer.
 Any company or individual that uses a consumer report for a business purpose is subject to the Disposal Rule’s requirements.
 In this context, a consumer report could include credit reports, credit scores, employment background reports, check-writing histories, insurance claims, residential or tenant records, and medical histories.
 The FTC also encourages companies that throw away records containing a consumer’s personal or financial information to follow the tenets of the Disposal Rule, even though this is not explicitly required.

-On the other hand, an experienced, professional shredding service like Shred-It will use industrial-grade equipment to turn paper documents into confetti-like pieces that cannot be reconstructed, limiting the chances of theft.
+On the other hand, an experienced, professional shredding service like Shred-It will use industrial shredders to turn paper documents into confetti-like pieces or cross cut that cannot be reconstructed, limiting the chances of theft.
 Such a partner can supply secure waste containers that keep sensitive information locked until shredding can occur.
 These containers can be placed conveniently around your business to encourage proper disposal.

-Check that your document destruction partner meets FACTA requirements.
 Before partnering with a document destruction company, be sure to do your due diligence, checking that the vendor is licensed and certified by a recognized trade association.
-For example, if the company is NAID AAA certified, it will follow document destruction best practices and comply with all known data protection laws, including FACTA.
+For example, if the shredding company is NAID AAA certified, it will follow document destruction best practices and comply with all known data protection laws, including FACTA.
 To receive the AAA designation, a company must undergo scheduled and surprise audits conducted by trained, accredited security professionals.
 The vendor should guarantee a chain of custody that demonstrates how it safeguards documents from pick-up through disposal.
-A Certificate of Destruction verifies that any material was correctly handled and fully destroyed, giving you peace of mind regarding compliance.
+A Certificate of Destruction (or proof of service) verifies that any material was correctly handled and fully destroyed, giving you peace of mind regarding compliance.
 As part of the vetting process, you may also want to review the vendor’s information security policies and procedures and check references with existing and former customers.

 Learn more about how Shred-It can help you with secure, compliant document and media destruction services.